 In addition to its work on the stage, Giordano Dance Chicago enriches lives through outreach programs and activities which meet the needs of diverse and underserved communities.
 Over 300 classes are taught each year in the company’s signature program, Jazz Dance/ Science & Health which just completed its sixth year in three underserved elementary schools in Chicago.
 This valuable program teaches state-mandated learning targets for nutrition, health and science through dance-centric classroom activities.
 Participating students from this program and from many other social service and community organizations are given complimentary tickets to view GDC in performance, thereby making the bridge from classroom to stage.
 Innovation and success in creating school performances, residencies, choreographic projects, and workshops are a hallmark of Giordano Dance Chicago’s extraordinary legacy.

 Nan Giordano began as Associate Director in the 80’s and since 1993, has served as Artistic Director and guided the development of a large and diverse repertoire.
 Executive Director Michael McStraw is responsible for the ongoing development and strategic growth of the organization, securing the resources needed to support the mission and programs of Giordano Dance Chicago.

-After 50 years in Evanston, Giordano Dance Chicago has moved its rehearsal/ teaching space and administrative office into the heart of downtown Chicago!
+After 50 years in Evanston, Giordano Dance Chicago is now located in the heart of downtown Chicago!